MisterSheeple/BOSSDumperGM9/README.md

 * Python 3 must be installed on your PC.

 #### Instructions
 1. Put the SD card into your system.
 2. Open Mii Maker and wait until you reach the main menu, then exit and power off your system.
 3. Insert your SD card into your computer.
-4. Download the latest release of [SpotPassDumper9 for MSET9](https://github.com/MisterSheeple/SpotPassDumper9/releases/download/v1.1/SpotPassDumper9_v1.1_MSET9.zip) and copy the contents of it to your SD card.
+4. Download the latest release of [SpotPassDumper9 for MSET9](https://github.com/MisterSheeple/SpotPassDumper9/releases/download/v1.1/SpotPassDumper9_v1.1_MSET9.zip) and copy the contents of it to the root your SD card.
 5. Run the mset9 script (On Windows, click on `mset9.bat`.
 On MacOS, click on `mset9.command`.
 On Linux, run it by typing `python3 -m mset9.py` into your terminal.)
 6. Once in the script, use the numbers 1-4 (followed by a press of the Enter key) to choose the corresponding model and firmware version for your system.
 7. Press 1 and then Enter to run the sanity check.
 It will tell you that your title database needs to be initialized.